moledoc/molecurrent/README.md

 # molecurrent

-The current setup I'm exploring.

-This particular setup is meant to be more mouse-based/-centric.
+This particular setup is meant to be more mouse-based/-centric and has a lot of influences from plan9.
-It has gradually become plan9 influenced.

 I do enjoy the simplicity of this build.
-Will see how it works out in the long run
+I've hacked around in some programs to add minor features that I was missing or to enable some features already present, but not accessible.

 ## setup